amiralih/MembraneAnalysis.jl/tutorial/tutorial.md

 # Example usage of `MembraneAnalysis.jl`

-In this tutorial we showcase some of the main functionality of the package by analyzing an atomistic simulations of a membrane containing DOPC lipids and %10 mol fraction cholesterol. `MembraneAnalysis.jl` needs a PDF structure file (here `s.pdb`) and trajectory files of any format supported by `Chemfiles.jl` (here `t1.nc` to `t100.nc`).
-The files needed for this tutorial can be found [here](https://doi.org/10.5281/zenodo.7908906).
+In this tutorial we showcase some of the main functionality of the package by analyzing an atomistic simulations of a membrane containing DOPC lipids and %10 mol fraction cholesterol. `MembraneAnalysis.jl` needs a PDB structure file (here `s.pdb`) and trajectory files of any format supported by `Chemfiles.jl` (here `t1.dcd` to `t10.dcd`).
+The files needed for this tutorial can be found [here](https://doi.org/10.5281/zenodo.8007968).
+To reproduce the analysis in this tutorial, first unzip the compressed folder and navigate into it, and then run the following Julia code snippets in order.

 ## Setting analysis parameters